 Alcohol-related harm and hazardous drinking

-Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e. drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.
-Together, monthly and occasional HED drinkers accounted for 62% of all drinkers, consumed 70% of alcohol and accounted for 59% of alcohol-related harms.
+Recent research conducted by the Health Research Board in Ireland has found that majority of alcohol consumption and related harms in the Irish population are accounted for by low- and moderate-risk drinkers (i.e., drinkers who were not dependent on alcohol), and specifically by those who engage in heavy episodic drinking.

 Problem alcohol use in Ireland

-The prevalence of alcohol use disorders is 8.5% in Ireland vs WHO European region 8.8% and alcohol dependence of 3.8% in Ireland vs WHO European region 3.7% as recorded in 2016.
+The prevalence of alcohol use disorders is 8.5% in Ireland vs WHO (World Health Organisation) European region 8.8% and alcohol dependence of 3.8% in Ireland vs WHO European region 3.7% as recorded in 2016.
 However, gender differences in terms of prevalence are apparent with alcohol use disorders accounting for 13% of males and 4.1% of females, while alcohol dependence break down was 5.8% for males and 1.8% for females.

 The Health Research Board provides data on treated problem alcohol use in Ireland through data taken from the National Drug Treatment Reporting System.
-Some notable key trends are evident between 2014-2020.
-The total number of cases treated for problem alcohol use in Ireland in 2020 was 5,824.
-The median age of treated cases was 41 years and 16 years was the median age reported of cases first starting to drink.
-Almost two-thirds of cases in 2020 were male (62%).
-Over half (52%) of new cases classified as alcohol dependent in 2020, compared to 53.2% in 2014.
-In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 72.1% in 2020.
-Polydrug use was reported by 23% of cases in 2020, accounting for more than one-fifth of those treated for problem alcohol use.
+The total number of cases treated for problem alcohol use in Ireland in 2021 was 6,859.
+The median age in 2021 of treated cases was 42 years and 16 years was the median age reported of cases first starting to drink.
+Almost two-thirds of cases in 2021 were male (62.6%).
+Nearly two-thirds (65.9%) of new cases classified as alcohol dependent in 2021, compared to 53.2% in 2014.
+In addition, the proportion of previously treated cases classified as alcohol dependent increased from 66.6% in 2014 to 70.2% in 2021.
+Polydrug use was reported by 23.7% of cases in 2021, accounting for more than one-fifth of those treated for problem alcohol use.